bhk/scam/reference.md

 If the program defines rules, then Make will proceed to process them as usual, treating the first-defined rule as the default goal.

-If the program defines no rules, then the runtime creates a rule to serve as the default goal which is used to cause the program to return the exit code that `main` returned.
+After the program-defined rules complete successfully (or if no rules were specified by the program) a SCAM-defined "exit" rule will execute.
+This runs any "exit" hooks that have been registered by the program, and exits the process with the exit code that the program's `main` function has returned.
+One such hook displays tracing results (see `trace.scm`).

 ## Debugging